 A better everyday one cup at a time

-Coffee and tea are the most consumed beverages in the world next after water.
+Coffee and tea are the most consumed beverages in the world after water.
 Statistically you’ve most likely already had one or a few cups of hot brew today.
 It’s a part of life that can give a silver lining to any moment.
 That’s why we’ve decided to update our selection of products to make that perfect cup – from the tea infuser and the kettle to the milk frother.
-And we’re doing it with prices that make good sense, no matter if you enjoy a sip every now and then, or aspire to be the neighbourhood’s most praised at-home-barista.
+And whether you enjoy a sip every now and then, or aspire to be the neighborhood’s most praised at-home-barista.